-We offer weekly guided walking tours and self-guided tours.
+We offer weekly guided walking tours, tours by appointment, and self-guided tours.

 Historical Guided Tours

 Experience White Rock’s promenade in a unique way, with our Archives Manager, Hugh Ellenwood.
 This tour involves a stroll along the beach, where you’ll learn about the history of the beach, the pier, the train station, and more.

 Tours are offered every Wednesday at 11:00 am, and no appointment is necessary.
 The tours run with a minimum of two people in attendance, and are 60 minutes in duration.

 There is a suggested donation of $2.00 per person.